jrmi/ricochet.js/Readme.md

  Note: "memory" stores are for development purpose only and remember that you loose all your data each time you stop the server.

+ Note: for "mongodb" backend, you need to install `npm install mongodb@3`.
+ Note: for "nedb" backend, you need to install `npm install @seald-io/nedb`.

 If you use *disk file store* you need to configure this variables: